Emergence of long-range force laws from classical particle exchange: Model

 or $\delta v \equiv v_{n+1}-v_{n} = 2\frac{mc}{M}$.
 With repeated collisions of this form, the two massive particles will accelerate away from their common center of mass in a manner qualitatively similar to the motion experienced by two like charges placed near each other and released.
 We employ two approaches to investigate the quantitative nature of this effective force law.
 First, we simulate the system as described, obtaining numerically an effective force law which decreases as $r^{-1}\,$ for small velocities $v\ll c$, where $r\,$ is the instantaneous separation between the two massive particles.
-Second, the discrete sequence of collisions leads to a recursion relation which allows us to obtain a closed-form expression for $r_{n}$, the separation distance immediately preceeding the $n^{\mbox{ th}}\,$ collision.
-While exact, this closed-form expression for $r_{n}\,$ is less than transparent regarding the physics of the system.
-In the following section, we apply continuum approximation to uncover the effective dynamics analytically in various limits.
+Second, the discrete sequence of collisions leads to a recursion relation which allows us to obtain a closed-form expression for $r_{n}$, the separation distance immediately preceding the $n^{\mbox{ th}}\,$ collision.
+In the limit of small velocities, $v\ll c$, both approaches allow us to extract an effective long-range force which acts on the large particles as a power-law function of separation distance.